grafana/grafana-app-sdk/docs/custom-kinds/writing-kinds.md

                     bar: int64
                 }
             }
-            codegen: frontend: true // Turn on front-end codegen for this version }
+            codegen: ts: enabled: true // Turn on front-end codegen for this version }
     }
 }
 ```
-(Here we also introduce a convience of CUE: nested struct fields in one line using the `:` separator.
+(Here we also introduce a convenience of CUE: nested struct fields in one line using the `:` separator.
 We also have a second entry in `versions` in our kind, for more details on multiple versions in a kind see [Managing Multiple Kind Versions](./managing-multiple-versions.md))

 ## Complex Schemas